yangashley/task-list-api/ada-project-docs/wave_01.md

 }
 ```

-### Get One Task: No Matching Task

-As a client, I want to be able to make a `GET` request to `/tasks/1` when there are no matching tasks and get this response:

-`404 Not Found`

-No response body.

 ### Update Task

 As a client, I want to be able to make a `PUT` request to `/tasks/1` when there is at least one saved task with this request body: